AdobeDocs/campaign-classic.en/help/installation/using/deploying-an-instance.md

 The following options are available:

-* **[!UICONTROL Delivery duration of messages]** : Beyond this time, the delivery is stopped (by default, 5 days),
+* **[!UICONTROL Delivery duration of messages]** : Beyond this time, the delivery is stopped (by default, 5 days).
-* **[!UICONTROL Online resources validity duration]** : Time for which information from the recipient profile is kept in order to generate mirror pages,
+* **[!UICONTROL Online resources validity duration]** : Time for which information from the recipient profile is kept in order to generate mirror pages.
-* **[!UICONTROL Exclude recipients who no longer wish to be contacted]** : When this option is selected, on denylist recipients will not be contacted,
+* **[!UICONTROL Exclude recipients who no longer wish to be contacted]** : When this option is selected, on denylist recipients will not be contacted.
 * **[!UICONTROL Automatically ignore doubles]** : When this option is selected, delivery will not be made to duplicate addresses.

+>[!NOTE]
+>
+>For hosted or hybrid installations, if you have upgraded to the [Enhanced MTA](sending-with-enhanced-mta.md), the **[!UICONTROL Delivery duration of the messages]** will be used only if set to **3.5 days or less**.
+If you define a value higher than 3.5 days, it will not be taken into account.

 ### Retry parameters {#retry-parameters}

 The information on recoveries is provided in the **Recovery periods** and **Number of recoveries** fields: when a recipient is unreachable, for instance if their inbox is full, by default the program will try contacting them 5 times, with a one-hour interval between each attempt (during the maximum delivery time).
 These values can be changed to suit your needs.

+>[!NOTE]
+>
+>For hosted or hybrid installations, if you have upgraded to the [Enhanced MTA](sending-with-enhanced-mta.md), the Campaign retry parameters are no longer used.
+Soft bounce retries and the length of time between them are determined by the Enhanced MTA based on the type and severity of the bounce responses coming back from the message's email domain.

 ### Quarantine parameters {#quarantine-parameters}